 In the golden age of flying in-flight entertainment was very different from today.

-So as you self isolate from the COVID-19 pandemic flash back to the 1950s and 1960s with us.
+So as you contemplate a return to normal flying during the COVID-19 pandemic flash back to the 1950s and 1960s with us with many gorgeous images colorized by Benoit Vienne.

 During the 1950s and 60s in-flight entertainment or “IFE” as we know it today was in its infancy and rudimentary.